 - Contains hiking and a gondola ride

-I will admit, when I heard it was $15 to enter, I was apprehensive as to whether or not it would be worth it.
-I mean I love the weird stops, but I didn’t really have any idea what was here.
+I will admit, when I heard it was $18 to enter, I was apprehensive as to whether or not it would be worth it.
+I mean, I love the weird stops, but I didn’t really have any idea what was here for the price.

-After going though my wife and I both agreed that it was $15 dollars well spent.
+After going though, my wife and I both agreed that it was $18 dollars well spent.
 It was a ton of fun.
-Here is what it entails
+Here is what it entails.

 The Trail and the Trees

-After paying the fee you will walk through one of the fallen trees and into the forest that lays behind the massive gift shop.
-From here you will experience a variable Ripley’s Belive it or Not of tree oddities, it is a lot of fun.
+After paying the fee, you will walk through one of the fallen trees and into the forest that sits behind the large gift shop.
+From here, you will experience a variable Ripley’s Believe it or Not of tree oddities, it is a lot of fun.
 Here are some of the trees you will see.

-As you can see there are a lot of fun things to see over this .75 mile trail.
-When you finally reach the Brotherhood Tree your fun will continue with a 7 minute gondola ride through the trees to a lookout above.
+As you can see, there are a lot of fun things to experience over this 1 mile trail.
+When you finally reach the Brotherhood Tree your fun will continue with a 7-minute gondola ride through the trees to a lookout above.

-When I was there it was raining profusely so it was pretty hard to see out of the gondola windows.
-It was still a nice ride though and I was happy to be out of the rain.
+When I was there, it was raining hard, so it was pretty difficult to see out of the gondola windows.
+It was still a nice ride though, and I was happy to be out of the rain.

-Normally I am all about this but with the rain I was happy to jump back in the gondola and ride back down to the start.
+Normally I am all about this, but with the rain, I was happy to jump back in the gondola and ride back down to the bottom.

 This .1 mile trail features beautifully carved large wooden displays for the different tales surrounding Paul Bunyan and others.
-I was in a rush so I didn’t listen to the story but I really enjoyed seeing all of the different carvings.
+I was in a rush, so I didn’t listen to the story, but I enjoyed seeing all of the different carvings.

-All in all the Tree of Mystery was a fantastic stop on my roadtrip.
-I had been to three different groves on my drive and they didn’t even have the strange trees that grow here.
-If you can afford it, it is a great stop for the whole family, one I am sure you will enjoy.
+All in all, the Tree of Mystery was a fantastic stop on my Highway 101 road trip.
+I had been to three different groves on my drive, and they didn’t even have the strange trees that grow here.
+If you can afford it, it is an excellent stop for the whole family, one I am sure you will enjoy.